 2. Your thoughtful reflection upon what you are learning and how this learning enhances, and is enhanced by, your academic studies.

 It is important that you select your internship worksite carefully to ensure that you will be able to achieve the purpose of an internship.
-Please consult with Chelsey Wilson, Director of Academic and Career Engagement, 102 Jabs Hall for internship opportunities.
+Please consult with Linda Ward in the Bracken Center for internship opportunities and career mentorship.

 Eligibility for Internship for Credit